adenant/Intro-to-Urban-Analytics/topics/PartI/PITCHME.md

 ## Urban Analytics, Big Data, dan Smart Cities

 +++
-## Urban Analytics
-- Definition
+### Urban Analytics: Definition
-  - The multi-disciplinary area of research concerned with using new and emerging forms of data, alongside computational, visualisation and statistical techniques, to study cities and their systems, tell stories and understand their issues (Alex Singleton)
+The multi-disciplinary area of research concerned with using new and emerging forms of data, alongside computational, visualisation and statistical techniques, to study cities and their systems, tell stories and understand their issues (Alex Singleton)

 +++
 ### Urban Analytics